Last Updated on by Jeremy

 Status perks: Like the SAII Lagoon, this hotel does not upgrade rooms.
-But with our Diamond status we received a welcome bottle of champagne, free wifi in our room, daily water in our room, 20% off select restaurants at lunch, a daily happy hour, free breakfast (and a plated option at Villu), and higher-end toiletries to name a few.
+But with our Diamond status we received a welcome bottle of champagne, free wifi in our room, daily water in our room, 20% off select restaurants at lunch, a daily happy hour with select free drinks (at Vilu), 50% off late night drinks at Rangali Bar (10:30pm to 11:30pm), free breakfast (and a plated option at Vilu), and higher-end toiletries to name a few.

 Millennium Hilton Seoul

 The Millennium Hilton Seoul is one of the few letdowns we had during our travels, if only because we consider this one a business hotel.
 Despite the comfortable rooms, the location is not the best for sightseeing and the on-site restaurants are astronomically priced.
 Likewise, its location atop a hill gives a deceptive appearance due to its proximity to Seoul Station (you will do well taking a taxi between the two).
 Still, a bus route does stop right at the hotel and one of our favorite mandu street venders (Gamegol Son Wangmandu) is just a few blocks away, so there are some perks to this one all the same.